 Claire Elise Boucher (born March 17, 1988), better known by her stage name Grimes, is a Canadian singer-songwriter, producer and visual artist.
 While she generally works in the field of experimental electronic music, her sound is known to cover a wide range of genres including Dream Pop, Synth-Pop, R&B, and Hip-Hop.

 Her name is a reference to the artist Ken Grimes, and to UK grime music, which she listed as her three favorite genres on her MySpace page without even knowing what the genre was.

-Born and raised in Vancouver, she started writing and recording songs while in college, which made her miss a great number of classes and ended up with her being expelled from her university.
-Not so bad, as now she could dedicate herself to be a full-time musician, collaborating with various DJ s such as Majical Cloudz, making an EP with musician d'Eon and opening shows to singer Lykke Li.
+Born and raised in Vancouver, Grimes started writing and recording songs while in college, which made her miss a great number of classes and led to her being expelled from her university.
+She then dedicated herself to be a full-time musician, collaborating with various DJs such as Majical Cloudz, making an EP with musician d'Eon and opening shows to singer Lykke Li.

 - Geidi Primes (2010)

 - Darkbloom (2011, in collaboration with musician d'Eon)

 Grimes and her music contain examples of:

 - A.I.
 Is a Crapshoot: "We Appreciate Power" is written like a propaganda piece that forwards the interests of an evil, all-conquering artificial intelligence.

 - And I Must Scream: The idea of "We Appreciate Power".
 It presents itself as someting of a song praising Backing your consciousness up as an AI, when the nu-metal influence underscoring the song suggests the opposite.

 - Apocalypse How: Miss Anthropocene describes a Class 6 event.